|13 HAND-SEWN STARS IN A BEAUTIFUL MEDALLION CONFIGURATION ON A SMALL SCALE ANTIQUE AMERICAN FLAG OF THE 1876 CENTENNIAL ERA

 Due to a combination of the small scale of the flag, its hand-sewn stars, and the attractive visual qualities of both its star design and color, this is an excellent example among 13 star flags of the late 19th century.

-Construction: The stars are made of cotton and are double-appliquéd, meaning that they are applied to both sides.
+Construction: The stars are made of cotton, hand-sewn and double-appliquéd (applied to both sides).
 The stripes and canton of the flag are made of wool bunting that has been pieced with treadle stitching.
 There is a twill cotton hoist with 2 brass grommets.

-Condition: There are minor tears and there is minor mothing throughout, accompanied by 2 moderate areas of loss in the 4th white stripe. many of my clients prefer early flags to show their age and history of use.
+Condition: There is extremely minor mothing and there is minor foxing and staining throughout, but there are no significant condition issues.
+Many of my clients prefer early flags to show their age and history of use.

 |Collector Level:||Advanced Collectors and the Person with Everything|